FAU-LS12-RC/MoDesA/README.md

 If your current version is older than R2017.a, send us a mail and we will export the test models to your version.

 Next, make sure MATLAB, Vivado and Vivado HLS is set in your environment PATH variable and can be accessed from the command line.
+Furthermore, within the MATLAB environment navigate to the matlab folder and add the [MoDesA_lib](matlab/lib) custom library to the session by typing `addpath('lib')`.
+If you now open the [test_model_hw_only](models/test_model/test_model_hw_only.slx) model in Simulink the write_stimuli blocks should show up.
+The rest of the code generation process is depending on your operating system.

 ### On Unix/Linux
 Open a terminal and run: